 When considering the value of a college, you might be wondering whether a public or a private school offers more.
 This is a common consideration that students and families take into account during the higher education search.
 Many people tend to think a private institution offers more prestige and may hold higher appeal to future employers.
-The truth is, there are benefits to both types of institutions.
+The truth is, there are benefits to both types of institutions, including public and private university.
 Either could be better for your personal needs, based on a number of factors.

 Public Versus Private Universities: What’s the Difference?